achtenhagen/achtenhagen-me/README.md

 Source code for my personal website

 Note that "fonts/" is missing due to licensing restrictions.
-They can be downloaded from here: http://atipofoundry.com/fonts/geomanist
+They can be purchased from here: http://atipofoundry.com/fonts/geomanist